 While a degree in marketing, business, or communications is helpful, it’s not necessary for most social media coordinator positions.
 Employers are generally far more interested in your ability to get results.

-But, if you do have a degree, include it.
+But, if you do have a degree, include it in a education section.

 How should you decide which skills to include and emphasize?

-Every social media coordinator resume should have a section focusing on skills.
+Every social media coordinator resume should have a skill section.
 If you’re more experienced, it might not be a focus, but listing the software you’re familiar with and giving examples which show that you have the skills asked for in the job description are both essential.

 The key though is giving examples.
 Unless you have a certification, simply stating that you’re a good writer, work well in teams, or are well organized doesn’t mean very much.